 With all my studying and learning, I have found ways to work WITH my emotions, rather than fighting any of them, which helps me immensely when I feel a wave of ‘something’ surging through me.

-Love has been my side-kick for a long time, and I am so grateful for allowing this particular emotion to become my main partner in life.
+Love has been my sidekick for a long time, and I am so grateful for allowing this particular emotion to become my main partner in life.

-As you might know, my dear soulman died in April 2014, and I stood in this unexpected situation with a strong core of love and connection to my man’s soul.
+My dear soulman died in April 2014, and I stood in this unexpected situation with a strong core of love and connection to my man’s soul.